Why can't I get a credit card in Germany?

 In conclusion, Germany's financial landscape differs from many others when it comes to credit cards.
 True credit cards, offering credit lines independent of existing funds, are less prevalent in Germany, with debit cards being the more common form of payment.
 This can impact payment options for some individuals, but as the German economy globalizes, access to true credit cards is gradually increasing.

-#Creditcard#Finance#GermanyFeedback on answer:
+Feedback on answer:

 Thank you for your feedback!
-Your feedback is important to help us improve our answers in the future.
+Your input is very important in helping us improve answers in the future.